krank/rpi-remote-keyboard/README.md

 Raspberry Pi Remote Keyboard
 ============================

+This is a fork of the [original project](https://github.com/n0rc/rpi-remote-keyboard), that mostly adds a (mostly) complete swedish keyboard layout.

 This is some Bash and Python code to setup and run a **Raspberry Pi Zero W** as a USB HID gadget, e.g. to use it as an USB keyboard with remote access via wifi.

 The Pi is back-powered over the USB port of the connected computer and doesn't need an additional power supply.